US STOCKS-Dow, S&P 500 hit records in quiet session

 favoring advancers.

-and 1 new low; the Nasdaq Composite was recording 119 new highs
+and 1 new lows; the Nasdaq Composite was recording 111 new highs